usama8199/usama_Portfolio/README.md

 #### Overview and Video:
 - Cleaned and preprocessed the data using NumPy, Pandas, seaborn
 - Reduced the dimensionality using PCA
-- Modeling and Prediction of trainee performance using Decision Tree
+- Modeling and Prediction of trainee performance using Decision Tree with the accuracy of 80% by F1 Score

 [<img src="https://img.youtube.com/vi/Ikj6ANjRgsI/maxresdefault.jpg" width="60%">](https://youtu.be/Ikj6ANjRgsI)